Dieting can be such a tough and therefore unsustainable path to weight loss, yet it is usually the first step most of us take.

 Soluble (dissolves in water) fiber can create an extended feeling of fullness by delaying the emptying of the stomach, as well as slowing down the movement of food through the intestines (effectively slowing down digestion as a whole).

-Some foods you can add to your diet that contain soluble fiber include oats, beans, apples, berries, carrots, spinach, broccoli, and soybeans.
+Some foods you can add into your diet that contain soluble fiber include; oats, beans, apples, berries, carrots, spinach, broccoli, and soybeans.

-Insoluble fiber cannot be dissolved in water (such as soluble fiber) however it can absorb water and in doing so create a feeling of fullness.
+Insoluble fiber cannot be dissolved in water (as soluble fiber can) however, it can absorb water and in doing so create a feeling of fullness.

 Insoluble fiber sources: In the skins of fruits and vegetables, whole grains, nuts, and bran

-Adding more whole grains, fruits and vegetables (among the other foods listed above) to your daily diet can help you take in more fiber and therefore help you consume less food at each meal.
+Adding more whole grains, fruits and vegetables (among the other foods listed above) to your daily diet can help increase your daily fiber intake and therefore (hopefully) help you consume less food at each meal.

 According to the Academy of Nutrition and Dietetics the recommended amount of dietary fiber is about 38 grams for men and 25 grams for women each day (though the exact amounts will vary depending on factors such as age and energy needs) (1)